 There is an unusual moral element here calling upon self sacrifice when there is no incentive to do so except for the collective good.
 Cabral believed that struggle was not only defined as a battle against lusophonic colonial domination but also an internal battle of the petite bourgeoisie to abstain post-liberation from becoming more bourgeois and perpetuating a state of neo-colonial domination.

 The question is do affluent and powerful black people today embody this struggle against neo-colonial domination?
 Does the so called black bourgeoisie sacrifice their status in order to refrain from being a weapon of the state?
 Does the black bourgeoisie have any moral incentive to relinquish their status in society?
 I don’t think so, and it is up to us to create the revolutionary culture that allows for this.
 Ultimately, we all in some capacity serve friends, colleagues, states, politicians, media, authority, companies, charities and ideology which do not serve black people.
 A key component of Cabral’s ideology to thwart this domination was to change the self in an act of humility for the collective good.
 The bottom line is how revolutionary are we willing to be?
+Tupac said “Everybody’s at war with different things.
+I’m at war with my own heart sometimes”.
+The revolution begins in the heart – when will this uprising occur?
+When will we battle against the struggle for material accumulation and begin to sacrifice for the collective cause?
 To what extent will we change ourselves to change the condition of black people?